 The average person is used to just two different types of eggs… brown and white.
-But did you know that there are different breeds of chicken that can lay blue and green eggs?
+But did you know that different breeds of chickens can lay blue and green eggs?
 Yes, we’re not just making that up.
 Egg color is determined by the genetics of the hens.
 For example, the Ameraucana breed can produce blue eggs and the Olive Egger can lay green eggs.

-Although all eggs start white in color, the genetics of these different breeds affects the shell of the eggs as it moves down the oviduct.
-Other than looks, there are no major differences between other breeds of chicken.
+Although all eggs start white, the genetics of these different breeds affect the shell of the eggs as it moves down the oviduct.
+Other than looks, there are no major differences between other breeds.
 Once you crack those eggs, and scramble them on a pan, they all taste and look the same.
 There is no such thing as an egg that is more “natural” than the other.

 Breeds of Chicken

 As we’ve discussed, there are dozens of different chicken breeds.
 Although all eggs come out equal… not every breed is the same.
-There are chickens that are bred for different purposes.
-This means that some chickens are able to produce more eggs than others, being more efficient.
+Some chickens are bred for different purposes.
+This means that some chickens can produce more eggs than others, being more efficient.
 We’ve compiled a shortlist that describes some breeds of chicken so you can equip yourself with the knowledge that is necessary for keeping chickens.

 To learn more about breeds, check out our other blog posts on the most efficient breeds and the friendliest breeds of chickens!